-1. We have audited the accompanying consolidated financial statements of Euroins Insurance Group AD (the "Parent company") and its subsidiaries (together "the Group"), which comprise the consolidated statement of financial position as of December 31, 2013 and consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+1. We have audited the accompanying consolidated financial statements of Euroins Insurance Group AD (the "Parent company") and its subsidiaries (together referred to as "the Group"), which comprise the consolidated statement of financial position as of December 31, 2014 and consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.